Feria: The Darkest Light

-Feria: The Darkest Light (Feria: La luz más oscura) is a Spanish fantasy thriller television series created by Agustín Martínez and Carlos Montero, produced by Filmax.
+Feria: The Darkest Light (Feria: La luz más oscura) is a Spanish fantasy thriller supernatural horror television series created by Agustín Martínez and Carlos Montero, produced by Filmax.
 It is set in 1990s Andalusia, where two sisters must face a new reality—and supernatural elements—as it is revealed their parents participated in a cult ritual ending in 23 deaths.
 The series premiered on Netflix on 28 January 2022 and was canceled after the first season due to indifferent reception.

 Premise

 The plot of the fantasy thriller series is set in an Andalusian village in the mid 1990s and it follows two teenage sisters, Eva and Sofía.
 They find out that their parents, who have just disappeared, have committed a crime with a toll of 23 deaths.
 Sofia, wishing to see her mother again, follows the cult to open the doorway to the 'Kingdom' (aka hell).
 Eva is having trouble finding her sister and has constant hallucinations.
 Their parents tried to stop the doorway to the 'Kingdom' and the mother was trapped there for stopping it.
 Sofia opens it and realizes too late she unleashed the devil.
 She hopes to be able to get her mother out of the 'Kingdom'.